NihanaNzr/Hinglish_Translator/README.md

 # Hinglish_Translator
 ## Overview

-The Hinglish Translator is a Python-based tool that allows users to translate text from a mixture of Hindi and English, commonly referred to as "Hinglish," into their respective languages.
+The Hinglish Translator is a Python-based tool that allows users to translate English text to a mixture form of hindi and english commonly refered to us Hinglish.
 This tool can be useful for bridging the language gap in multilingual communities where both Hindi and English are spoken and often mixed in informal communication.

 ## Features

-- Translate Hinglish text into Hindi and English.
+- Translate English text in to Hinglish.
 - Leverage natural language processing techniques for accurate translations.
 - Simple and user-friendly command-line interface.

 ## Model
 This project uses Helsinki-NLP/opus-mt-en-hi model from Hugging Face transformers.

  ## How to run

  1. Open Google Colab: Go to the Google Colab website at [colab.research.google.com](https://colab.research.google.com/).